 What resources do I have at my disposal?

 If you don’t have the time or money to invest in a proper social media marketing, then leave it alone instead of making it unprofessional and uncharitable!
 Social media is an elaborate marketing instrument that requires a lot of attention.
 But you also have the possibility to concentrate on only one platform, which saves time and money.

 You should find out who your target group is and where they are active on the social web.
-In this way you can make sure that your website reaches your target audience and that you don’t go to all that trouble for nothing.
+In this way, you can make sure that your website reaches your target audience and that you don’t go to all that trouble for anything.

 With whom do you want to enter into dialogue?

 Do you have any idea who you want to address with your social media presence?
 Then it is much easier to find the right words, images, and media.

 Either you are targeting an existing target audience that already belongs to your “standardized” customers, for example, or you are targeting new audiences to expand your customer base.